deanOfWalls/deanOfWalls/resume.md

   * Developed using Java, Spring Boot, jQuery, and H2, following the MVC pattern.

 #### Back-End Development
-  * Implemented Spring Boot backend for CRUD operations, RESTful APIs, and server stats retrieval.
+  * Implemented Spring Boot backend for CRUD operations, RESTful APIs, health-check, and server stats retrieval.
 Configured CORS for enhanced security and integration.

 #### Front-End Development
   * Developed a dynamic front-end hosted on Github Pages, using HTML, CSS, and jQuery for AJAX-driven interactions.